michieltjampens/dcafs/docs/Basics.md

 Not sure if this is going to explain it or make it harder to understand.
 The db attribute doesn't mean that the store is the one writing to the database.
-If you check `dbm:?`, under the title 'Working with tables' there's `dbm:store,dbid,tableid`.
+If you check `dbm:?`, under the title 'Working with tables' there's `dbm:dbid,store,tableid`.
 So what the store does is execute that cmd with the data from the attribute.
 In other words, there doesn't have to be any link between the store and the table(s).